oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     the selection will be based solely on the node type.
   - A detailed description of the `node_filter` is given in the [Node Filter Definition Section](#node-filter-definition).
 - `substitute` is the directive that specifies that this node's realization and behavior should be realized by an internal service created from a substitution template.
-The substituted node is also denoted as an abstract node within this specification.
   - A node representation for the substituted node will be created and added to the representation graph of the top-level service, and can be accessed in the top-level service via its symbolic name as any other node representation.
 Within the the top-level service scope none of the substitution